UM-Myeloma-Genomics/GCP_MM/guide/README.md

 ## Example

-**IRMMa web interface provide individualized risk estimates for each patient**
+**IRMMa web interface provide individualized risk estimates for each patient.**
 * As reported above IRMMa´s knowledge bank predictions at 5 years for overall survival range from 40 to 80%, and for event free survival from 10 to 55%.
 * A risk of being in remission and alive at 5 years of 50% might seem low and concerning, but it is actually sign of very favorable outcomes according to IRMMa performances and distribution of risk across different states.
 * In fact, IRMMa lowest risk of PD is 55%.

 ### State Risk
 * Example of the different states for a given query/profile.
+Moving the mouse cursor along the x-axis provides probabilities across states over time.
 <p align="center">
   <img width="720" height="300" src="./figs/ex1_1.png">
 </p>